tylorjilk/physics108/README.md

 # Physics108 Spring 2019

 Code todo items
-- Pair column headings with corresponding data in the main function
-- Add magnet controlling method
-- Add field coil controlling method
-- Figure out how to insert time into data file
+- Figure out how to insert time into data file for multiple types of data
-- Add constant for sampling rate
-- Re-organize data folders
--
+- Measuring right after field coils
+- field coils at same time as magnet?